Before You Begin

-- Prepare your References.
-Once you choose your References, be sure to inform them about the process and that they will be completing the Reference electronically.
-We recommend getting their preferred email address and asking that they monitor that inbox – as well as any junk or spam folders – for your request.
+- Prepare your references.
+Once you choose your references, be sure to inform them about the process and that they will be completing the reference electronically.
+We recommend getting their preferred email address and asking that they monitor that inbox for your reference request (which will come from firstname.lastname@example.org), including any junk or spam folders.

-You are required to request at least 3 but may request a maximum of 5 References.
-If you want to submit more, send those additional References directly to your programs.
+You are required to request at least 3 and may request a maximum of 5 references.
+If you want to submit more, send those additional references directly to your programs.